fresh2nd/PicasaWebAlbums/README.md

 The goal is to completely mirror all of the Picasa Web Albums API features including

-- UD albums
+- Update albums
-- CUD photos
+- Create, Update, Delete photos
-- CUD tags
+- Create, Update, Delete tags
 - CRUD comments
 - CRUD geolocation data